JatinArutla/Sentiment-Analysis-IMDb/README.md

-# Sentiment-Analysis
+# **Sentiment-Analysis**
 Sentiment analysis (also known as opinion mining or emotion AI) refers to the use of natural language processing, text analysis, computational linguistics, and biometrics to systematically identify, extract, quantify, and study affective states and subjective information. <br>
-`Sentiment Analysis is implemented on the IMDB Dataset of 50K Movie Reviews here using Logistic Regression and LSTM.` <br>
+`Sentiment Analysis is implemented on the IMDB Dataset of 50K Movie Reviews here using Logistic Regression and LSTM.` <br><br>
-Link to the dataset: https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews <br>
+Link to the dataset: https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews <br><br>
-Result: Achieved an accuracy of 89.8% using TF-IDF Vectorizer and Logistic Regression, 88.9 using TF-IDF Vectorizer and Multinomial Naive Bayes, and 87.15% using LSTM.
+**Result**: Achieved an accuracy of 89.8% using TF-IDF Vectorizer and Logistic Regression, 88.9 using TF-IDF Vectorizer and Multinomial Naive Bayes, and 87.15% using LSTM.